 Bread Spreads Calculator

-Those sweet goodies disappear faster than we can predict and we, addicts, can't do much about it.
-However, to help you keep track of your spendings on Nutella, peanut butter, jams, hummus, and some others we developed this simple calculator.
+Those sweet goodies disappear faster than we can predict, and there's nothing us addicts can do about it.
+However, to help you keep track of your spending on Nutella, peanut butter, jams, hummus, and some others, we developed this simple calculator.

-First of all, choose the type of product you usually put on your bread.
-Below we present the list of 8 pretty common ones that we made available in this tool.
-If your favourite spread didn't make it on the list, check its density and use the most alike product from the list:
+First of all, choose the type of product you usually spread on your bread.
+Below, we list the 8 common foodstuffs that feature in this tool.
+If your favourite spread didn't make the list, you can input its density directly into the

 |Product Name||Density (g/cm3)||Density (oz/in3)||US teaspoon weight (g)||US teaspoon weight (oz)|

-Next, tell us how many slices of bread you put the spread on (crackers will work too!) and how many teaspoons you treat each with (for the purpose of calculation we use here American teaspoons equal 1/3 of American tablespoons or 4.9289 ml).
-Tell us also how many people in your household share your addiction and how many times per week you eat those sandwiches (we put 7 days per week as default but feel free to change it!).
+Next, tell us how many slices of bread you put the spread on (crackers will work too!) and how many teaspoons of your spread you apply to each.
+We also need to know how many people in your household share your addiction and how many times per week you apply spread to your bread (we put 7 days per week as default but feel free to change it!).
 Finally - add information about your jar/container capacity and its price.
-Our tool will tell you how long it will last and how much you could be spending on these.
+Our tool will tell you how long it will last and an estimate of how much you spend on your spreads.

-For the purpose of making accurate calculations we used product density and weight provided by Aqua-calc.com.
-We set 3 as the default number of teaspoons used based on various online sources but of course this number can be adjusted based on your needs (and how hungry you are!).
-Keep in mind that values are approximate and don't risk not having your favorite spread because the calculator told you it will last for one more day.
+For the purpose of making accurate calculations, the densities were provided by Aqua-calc.com.
+We set 3 as the default number of teaspoons used based on various online sources, but of course this number can be adjusted based on your needs (and how hungry you are!).
+Keep in mind that values are approximate, so don't risk not having your favorite spread because the calculator told you it will last for one more day.
 Bon Appétit!